Teaching

 Courses

-Learning sciences apprenticeship is a place for students to learn the tricks of the trade in the Learning Sciences and especially the communities that the work relates to.
-This can involve engaging with guest speakers and organizing community service events, such as workshops of novel learning activities designed at the Professorship.
-Students will take part in and be responsible for research and teaching within the Learning Sciences and Educational Design Technologies as well as the Computational Crafting Lab.
-During apprenticeship, students can share work in progress and to practice receiving and providing feedback to each other.
-We will have time for participants to present and receive feedback.
-Participants can share work in progress in the form of written paragraphs and pages, an outline of a paper, a presentation of a thesis or dissertation idea, a conference paper, a journal article, a book chapter, a course paper, or any other meaningful format.
-We will also use this session to develop shared theoretical and methodological foundations as we discuss work in progress and students make plans for self-study and development.
+Learning sciences apprenticeship is a place for students to learn the tricks of the trade in the learning sciences and especially the communities that the work relates to.
+This can involve engaging with guest speakers and organizing community service events, such as workshops of novel learning activities designed at the professorship.
+Students will take part in and be responsible for research and teaching within the Professorship for Learning Sciences and Educational Design Technologies as well as the LS Design Lab.
+During apprenticeship, students can share work in progress and practice receiving and providing feedback to each other.
+Students can share work in progress in the form of written paragraphs and pages, an outline of a paper, a presentation of a thesis or dissertation idea, a conference paper, a journal article, a book chapter, a course paper, or any other meaningful format.
+We will also use this session to develop shared theoretical and methodological foundations as we discuss work in progress, and student's plans for self-study and development.

 In the project seminar course, students will engage in developing their own research project from start to finish.
-Students will have the freedom to choose a topic from educational research that fits their personal interest and to develop this topic into a full research project, starting with the decision of what to investigate, conducting a literature review, formulating a research question, identifying an appropriate research design, collecting and analyzing data, presenting the results, and reviewing the process through reflective presentations.
+Students will have the freedom to choose a topic from educational research that fits their personal interest and develop this topic into a full research project - starting with the decision of what to investigate, conducting a literature review, formulating a research question, identifying an appropriate research design, collecting and analyzing data, presenting the results, and reviewing the process through reflective presentations.
 Students will work in groups.
-Instructors assist students in finding a method of investigation that is feasible for their individual competencies and the project seminar (e.g., peer-surveys, interviews, observational studies, use of publicity available data).
+We will asist students in finding a method of investigation that is feasible for their individual competencies and the project seminar (e.g., peer-surveys, interviews, observational studies, use of publicity available data).

 Scientific writing is a skill that needs to be trained.
-That's good because it means people can learn how to write scientific texts.
-Writing scientifically is about telling a story of new knowledge in a well-structured, clearly described, and convincingly framed way.
+Writing scientifically means telling a story of new knowledge in a well-structured, clearly described, and convincingly framed way.
 The goal of this course is to support students in kick-starting the writing of their Master's Thesis.
 The course will build on the students’ understanding of basic scientific writing and provide additional opportunities to write, receive and provide feedback, and re-write a research proposal.
 The course will guide students to decide on a research topic and formulate adequate research questions.
 Additionally, the course is targeted to support students to develop a structure and a plan for a realistically achievable research study, such as a Master Thesis.
-We will talk about and practice what parts are necessary for a successful thesis.
-The course will also address aspects of tailoring writing to an audience and will discuss and practice writing strategies and resources that support developing personal and productive writing habits.
+We will talk about and practice what is necessary for a successful thesis.
+The course will also address aspects of tailoring writing to an audience, and will discuss and practice writing strategies and resources that support developing personal and productive writing habits.

 Various AI-based technologies are entering the world of education (“AI EdTech”) at an accelerating pace.
 The introduction of AI EdTech comes with the promise to improve student learning and to support teachers in their practices.
 However, implementing AI EdTech in classroom settings comes with numerous challenges, such as significant ethical and legal risks ranging from bias to threats to privacy.
 Additionally, ethical questions specifically related to teaching and learning can arise.
 We need specific tools to support teachers to make informed decisions on how to use AI EdTech best within their classroom based on their affiliated risks and ethical considerations.
 An interactive risk assessment dashboard can provide the needed support by offering teachers and students a navigation aid for managing connected ethical risks when implementing AI in education, and help unlock AI’s potential for learners.